 Long term operation and maintenance of these improvements will be undertaken by the Village of New Paltz Department of Public Works as part of the Village's overall sewer system operation.
-We have uploaded a copy of our sanitary sewer collection system Facilities Maintenance Plan at Question_13733.
+We have uploaded a copy of our sanitary sewer collection system Facilities Maintenance Plan at Question 13733.

 We will not encounter site control issues.
-Sewer main installation will occur within existing publicly owned rights-of-way on Elting Avenue, Lincoln Place, Hasbrouck Place and South Oakwood Terrace.
-A letter signed by Mayor Rogers confirming site control is uploaded as an attachment at Question_13739.
+Sewer main installation will occur within existing publicly owned rights-of-way and an easement on (1) private property between Church

+Street and Route 32 North), (2) Wurts Avenue, (3) North Front Street (between Main Street to North Chestnut Street), (4) Church Street (between North Front Street and Broadhead Avenue) and (5) Harrington Street.
+A letter signed by Mayor Rogers confirming site control is uploaded as an attachment at Question 13739.